Arizona Child Support Calculator — Calculate Child Support

 Parenting Time Adjustment

 The amount of parenting time each parent exercises directly affects the child support calculation in Arizona.
-When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — Arizona's guidelines under Income Shares model using both parents' adjusted gross income with the Arizona Schedule of Basic Support Obligations apply a shared-custody or parenting-time adjustment that reduces the non-custodial parent's obligation.
+When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — Arizona's guidelines under Income Shares model using both parents' combined adjusted gross income under Arizona Supreme Court Rule 9(D) and the Arizona Child Support Guidelines Schedule of Basic Support Obligations.

 A parent who has the child more often incurs more direct expenses for housing, food, and daily needs, so the transfer payment to the other parent reflects that shared financial responsibility.